 Check out these Zero Waste Swaps if you want to learn about more ways to save the planet!

-Final Thoughts – Energy Savings Tips
+Final Thoughts – Home Energy Efficiency

 In a world where energy costs continue to rise, finding ways to save money on your energy bill is an essential step to cutting costs.
 From simple changes in behavior to investing in energy-efficient appliances, there are many strategies that can help you reduce your energy usage and save money in the long run.

 When looking at possible energy savings I try to equate it to annual savings.
 By saving just $.50 a day you save $182.50 annually.
-On my $30/weekly food budget that equals 6 weeks of groceries!
+With my $30/weekly food budget that equals 6 weeks of groceries!

 Related: Read here about how I stick to a $30 weekly budget!